 Step two: Explain to your child that your soda covers your teeth like a film and sticks to your teeth.
-Also, ask he or she what they think will happen if you do not brush the egg or leave it sitting in soda for days.
+Also, ask him or her what they think will happen if you do not brush the egg or leave it sitting in soda for days.

 Step three: Scoop the egg out on a paper plate and have the child brush the egg in a circular motion without toothpaste on it.
 Some will come off but not as much as it would with toothpaste.
 Explain that the more they brush with toothpaste the more likely the brown soda will come off.

 When I taught this lesson to my preschoolers many years ago, I noticed that the children really got into the brushing and they wanted to see who could get their egg (tooth) the whitest.
 At the end of the lesson, I pulled out an untouched egg that was perfectly white and showed them the difference even after brushing.
 They were really amazed and I hope they understood how bad soda is for their teeth.